 Get ready Queensland

 The State Government has launched a new campaign - Get Ready Queensland.

-For more information on making an emergency plan, preparing an emergency kit, getting your home ready, tuning into warnings, or preparing for a cyclone, severe storm, tsunami or flood, see the Get Ready Queensland guide.
+For more information on making an emergency plan, preparing an emergency kit, getting your home ready, tuning into warnings, or preparing for a cyclone, severe storm, tsunami or flood, see Council's Get Ready Queensland information.

 Disaster readiness checklist

 The Disaster Readiness Index (on the Volunteering Queensland website) is a checklist which focuses on things you need to know, actions you should be taking and your understanding of your environment before and after a disaster event.

 By completing the checklist, you will gain an understanding of ways you can improve the readiness of you and your family.

 Check Council's flood / storm tide maps to determine if your home/business is in a flood or storm tide prone area.
 Knowing these risks will help you identify actions to take when faced with an event.